AloizioMacedo/smartfit-study/README.md

 PS: In case you run it as a Docker container, remember to set the ports, e.g.
 `docker run -p 3000:3000 {name}`.

+# Commentary about the challenge

+It is unclear how the hours filter that the challenge proposes is supposed to work.

+The interpretation that at first seems to make most sense is the following:

+> If the user marked a time slot X, then an entry should be showed
+> as long as X intersects any interval of hours of any schedule of that entry.

+However, with this interpretation, the filter ends up being useless: any selection of "morning", "afternoon" or "evening" gives the same entries.

+The other filter (the one about showing closed units) does something, even though it is very minor, as only three units seem to be closed in the provided file.